Focus and Scope

 Secularisn and Nonreligion is indexed by the following services:

-CrossRef, JISC KB+, SHERPA RoMEO, Directory of Open Access Journals (DOAJ), EBSCOHost, and Google Scholar.
-In addition, all journals are available for harvesting via OAI-PMH.
-This journal is also indexed by European Reference Index for Humanities and Social Sciences (ERIH PLUS) and the ATLA Religion Database.
+CrossRef, JISC KB+, SHERPA RoMEO, Directory of Open Access Journals (DOAJ), EBSCOHost, Google Scholar, Web of Science (Emerging Sources Citation Index), European Reference Index for Humanities and Social Sciences (ERIH PLUS), Cengage Learning and the ATLA Religion Database.
+In addition, the journal is available for harvesting via OAI-PMH.

 If Secularism and Nonreligion is not indexed by your preferred service, please let us know by emailing firstname.lastname@example.org or alternatively by making an indexing request directly with the service.